ytimyno/pac-on-rails/README.md

 # pac-on-rails
-Mini project to automates Policy as Code (PaC) and guardrails to ensure adherence to organizational policies.
+Mini project to automate Policy as Code (PaC) and guardrails to ensure adherence to organizational policies.
 Supports Traditional IaC Infrastructure and Cloud Native.

 ## Engine